OneDrive guide for enterprises

 Manage OneDrive updates by using Intune

 OneDrive is updated through Windows Update in two waves.
-Out of the box, OneDrive sync clients are in the first wave, which means that they receive updates as soon as they’re published.
+Out of the box, OneDrive sync apps are in the first wave, which means that they receive updates as soon as they’re published.
 The second wave receives those same updates several weeks later.
 To configure Windows devices to be in the second wave, you must configure the EnableEnterpriseUpdate entry by using the following command:

 New-ItemProperty -Path 'HKCU:\\SOFTWARE\\Microsoft\\OneDrive' -Name 'EnableEnterpriseUpdate' -Value '1' -PropertyType DWORD -Force | Out-Null